coreydemarse/2webp/README.md

 A simple image converter for web developers.

-Convert images in bulk using Bun/Sharp.
+Convert images asyncronously in bulk using Bun/Sharp.

 ## Install (global)